 Some of us may only be a wee bit Irish, however, the ambiance and energy of an authentic Irish pub, especially on St. Patrick’s Day, has most of us reaching for a Guinness, green beer, or Fish & Chips this time of year.

 Parades and Irish cultural festivals continue to dominate the lineup of local events each March.
 Many residents eagerly await for their city rivers to turn green as a kick off to the annual celebration.
 Interestingly enough, the first St. Patrick’s day parade was held in Boston in 1737, followed by an official Irish parade in New York in 1766.
-Interestingly, Ireland itself did not get into the action until 1903.
+Ireland itself did not get into the action until 1903!

 Here are a few fantastic pubs to add to your St. Patrick’s day bucket list.
-Whether you are craving a traditional Fish and Chips, Shepherd’s Pie, or a pint of Guinness, you will find all the traditional flavors of Ireland and more at all the great pubs featured below.
+Whether you are craving a traditional plate of Fish and Chips, Shepherd’s Pie, or a pint of Guinness, you will find all the traditional flavors of Ireland and more at all the great pubs featured below.

 1. Raglan Road

 Location: Orlando, Florida

 Raglan Road is an amazing Irish pub located at Orlando’s touristy Disney Springs entertainment complex, formerly known as Downtown Disney.
 Featuring daily Irish step dancing performances, a huge menu of authentic Irish favorites, and a gorgeous dining room and bar, this is one authentic Irish restaurant not-to-be-missed if you are vacationing in Orlando mid-March.

 The decor at Raglan Road is completely authentic, right down to the bar which was built in and shipped straight from Ireland.